Juan Martín del Potro: 2018: First Masters, second US Open final, world No. 3, injuries

 Entering the US Open seeded third, del Potro reached the quarterfinals without dropping a set, defeating Donald Young, Denis Kudla, 31st seed Fernando Verdasco, and 20th seed Borna Ćorić.
 He then faced 11th seed John Isner, defeating him in four sets to reach his second consecutive US Open semifinal, where he faced top seed and defending champion Rafael Nadal in a rematch of the previous year's semifinal.
 Nadal retired from the match due to a knee injury after del Potro took the first two sets.
 With this victory, del Potro advanced to his second Grand Slam final, nine years after his 2009 US Open triumph.
-He was defeated by two-time champion Novak Djokovic, 6–3, 7–6(7–4) 6–3.
+He was defeated by two-time champion Novak Djokovic in three straight sets.

-Del Potro entered the China Open as the top seed.
-He defeated Albert Ramos Viñolas, Karen Khachanov, Filip Krajinović, and reached the final without dropping a set after Fabio Fognini retired before the start of their semifinal match.
-He faced unseeded Nikoloz Basilashvili in the final, losing 4–6, 4–6.
+Del Potro entered the China Open in October as the top seed.
+He defeated Albert Ramos Viñolas, Karen Khachanov, Filip Krajinović, and reached the final without dropping a set after Fabio Fognini withdrew before the semifinal.
+He faced unseeded Nikoloz Basilashvili in the final, losing in two sets.
 He then competed in the Shanghai Masters seeded third.
 He defeated Richard Gasquet and faced 13th seed Borna Ćorić in the third round, narrowly dropping the first set before he retired due to a knee injury.
-This injury later forced his withdrawal from the rest of the season and the ATP Finals, for which he had qualified for the first time since 2013.
+This injury forced his withdrawal from the rest of the season, including the ATP Finals, for which he had qualified for the first time since 2013.